tiberiumboy/BlendFarm/README.md

 # BlendFarm

-## An open source, cli friendly, Decenterialized Network Render Application specifically design for [Blender 3D](https://www.blender.org).
+## An Open Source, Decenterialized Network Render Farm Application

-This project was inspired by the original project - [LogicReinc](https://github.com/LogicReinc/LogicReinc.BlendFarm)
+This project is inspired by the original project - [LogicReinc](https://github.com/LogicReinc/LogicReinc.BlendFarm)

+### Why I created this application:

-s backburner application, which saved me many hours of rendering projects for school.
-I took a turn and realize that Blender soar through popularity among the community and industry.
-As soon as I realized that Blender, out of the box, does not have any solution to support similar functionality as Autodesk backburner, was the moment I realize this was the piece that is still missing from this amazing open-source, industry leading, software.
+Learning 3D animation back in college, there exist a priorietary application used by Autodesk that allows network rendering possible on school computer called [Autodesk Backburner](https://apps.autodesk.com/en/Detail/Index?id=3481100546473279788&appLang=en&os=Linux) that came with Autodesk foundation that saved me many hours of rendering shots for my school projects.
+When Blender soar through popularity among the community and industry, I shifted my focus to use Blender 3D tool instead of using Autodesk 3ds Max and Maya.
+It wasn't until I realized that Blender, out of the box, does not have any network rendering solution similar to Autodesk backburner, I realize this was the piece that is still missing from this amazing open-source, industry leading, software tool.
 Digging through online, there are few tools out there that provides "good enough", but I felt like there's so much potential waiting to be tapped into that unlocks the powertrain to speed development all the way to production velocity by utilizing network resources.
 I humbly present you BlendFarm 2.0, a open-source software completely re-written in Rust from scratch with memory safety in mind, simplified UI for artist friendly, and easy to setup by launching the application with minimal to no experience required.
 Thanks to Tauri library, the use of this tool comes into three separate parts -

 ## Library usage: